 The general principle seems to be that if studying for the ACT is fun, you’ll want to do it.
 Hence, ACT practice games will get you to spend more time preparing.
 But is this true?
 And even if it is, is the preparation you get from playing games comparable to that from less fun and exciting modes of studying?

 If cleaning my apartment was a game, I would probably do it more often.

 Why Most ACT Prep Games Are Sub-Par

 The sad fact is that there aren’t actually very many ACT practice games that will provide any kind of substantial help on ACT prep.
-In fact, some games may even be detrimental, because you might play them thinking you are getting in some valuable preparation when you really aren’t.
+In fact, some games may even be detrimental because you play them thinking you are getting in some valuable preparation when you really aren’t.

 The problem with many ACT prep games is that they are often glorified multiple-choice quizzes.
-Creators try to dress them up with with competitive elements, power-ups, and other gamelike features, but the fact remains that most operate under a basic mechanic of answering multiple choice questions.
-This would maybe be fine if the questions in the games were of a high quality.
+Creators try to dress them up with competitive elements, power-ups, and other game-like features, but the fact remains that most operate under a basic mechanic of answering multiple-choice questions.
+This would maybe be fine if the questions in the games were high quality.
 But unfortunately, in many games the questions don’t resemble actual ACT questions at all.
 Answers are sometimes truly ambiguous or unclear, and explanations are often lacking or nonexistent.

 Get real about the quality of your practice questions!